 What is a vested disability pension?

-Vested disability pensions are typically found in union disability plans.
+Vested disability pensions are typically part of union disability plans.
 Once awarded, a vested disability pension can, under enumerated circumstances, pay benefits for life.
-In contrast to typical “LTD” plans, many, but not all, of the union sponsored plans will consider you disabled if the Social Security Administration finds you disabled.
-Others make their own decision without regard to what Social Security may have decided.
-Most union plans require at least 10 years of covered employment (in an industry covered by that union).
-They may also require that the disability has arisen either during the course of employment or within a year from last date of employment.
+In contrast to typical “LTD” plans, many, but not all, of the union-sponsored plans will consider you disabled if the Social Security Administration finds you disabled.

 Group disability plans for government employees and employees under church plans are commonly excluded from ERISA.